 In our opinion, this will be the most important management tool you will have.
 It can help you to manage your fee earners remotely; with team leaders asking each fee earner on a weekly basis for the work they are doing, when it will be done by and what cash will be received and when.
 This information can then be inputted into the 13 week cash flow template and, notably, once fee earners have put their names to an expected cash receipt, they are then more likely to do the things that are needed to generate that cash commitment.

-The government has also confirmed that “those essential to the running of the justice system” are classed as key workers.
+The government had previously confirmed that “those essential to the running of the justice system” are classed as key workers.
 These include advocates required to appear before a Court, including prosecutors; other legal practitioners required to support the administration of justice, including duty solicitors and those working on imminent or ongoing Court or tribunal hearings; solicitors acting on the execution of wills; solicitors advising people living in institutions or deprived of their liberty.
 You should be aware that some staff may fall in and out of the above categories intermittently and it is for the individual to decide if they fall within the above categories.
 The above groupings would qualify for their children to still attend school if there are no other options.

 Our FAQs on the scheme can be found on our website here.